Astaraxia-Linux/Astral/README.md

   * basic coreutils
   * a working toolchain

-  If those are missing, your system has larger problems.
+  If those are missing, you do not need a package manager.
+You need a rescue disk and life choices.

 ### What Astral is **not**